 - Benefit from an effective forum for exchanging experience and fostering a sense of team spirit and mutual support between senior project managers

-Participants in this programme will already have attended training programmes covering the core skills and competencies for managing projects and will be thoroughly conversant with the tools and techniques of project management.
+Participants in this professional project manager programme will already have attended training programmes covering the core skills and competencies for managing projects and will be thoroughly conversant with the tools and techniques of project management.
 They will have a number of years’ hands-on experience of managing projects and will be in, or about to assume, senior project management positions managing a substantial project or project portfolio.